What Is A Merchant Identification Number? The Complete Guide to MIDs & Credit Card Processing

 You do not necessarily need a merchant ID.
 Your MID is a unique account number that’s shared between you, your merchant account provider, your acquiring bank, and the service providers involved in the credit card processing chain.
 If you don’t have a merchant account, you do not need a MID.

 You won’t be receiving an individual MID if you work with third-party processors or aggregators, either.
-Third-party processors are hybrid entities that have one huge merchant account under their name, which means they can’t give you an individual account under your business name.
+Third-party processors, also sometimes called payment service providers, are hybrid entities that have one huge merchant account under their name, which means they can’t give you an individual account under your business name.

 Third-party processors and aggregators identify card-accepting businesses like yours by issuing their own internal account numbers.
-Square, for instance, uses an email address to identify its merchants, while PayPal has its own account number system (which they also call a merchant ID).
+Square, for instance, uses an email address to identify its merchants, while PayPal has its own account number system (which it also calls a merchant ID).
 Stripe and Shopify Payments have their own internal schemes with which they assign account numbers as well.

 How A Merchant ID Works